Chris-pter/PostGIS-Plantation-GeoDB/README.md

 ## Database Architecture & Schema Structure

-The database is implemented using a multi-schema, two tier architecture to achieve strict seperation between operational data integrity and centralized analytical reporting.
+The database is implemented using a multi-schema, two tier architecture to achieve strict separation between operational data integrity and centralized analytical reporting.
 The central database (`estate_db`) is logically divided into 13 schemas: 12 individual estate schemas for daily operations and one dedicated master schema for wide analysis/fast map production.